Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Tolannie/README.md

 Questions:
 Define Software Engineering:

-What is software engineering, and how does it differ from traditional programming?
+Software engineering is the systematic application of engineering principles to the design, development, maintenance, testing, and evaluation of software. what is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

 Software Engineering: Involves managing large-scale projects that require collaboration among multiple team members, while Traditional Programming: Often focuses on writing code to solve specific problems or create particular functionalities.
 It is typically done by individual programmers or small teams and might not address broader project management concerns.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: